-Aloneness is something I’ve spent many words on in the last dozen or so years.
-I’m not talking about loneliness or being unable to seek invites or the motivation to leave your apartment (though that can be a symptom too).
+Aloneness is an affliction I’ve spent many words on.
+I’m not talking about loneliness, or being unable to seek invites, or a lack of motivation to leave your apartment (though that can be a symptom too).
 I’m talking about feeling all alone, even when you’re in a room full of bodies and warmth and voices.
 I’ve felt aloneness in big and small ways after my mom died and when I moved to a new city and when I was lying next to an old boyfriend, filled with a stirring that the two of us weren’t really in this, whatever it is, together.
 Much like anxiety and depression, aloneness isn’t cured; it hibernates.
 Even though you grow up, make better choices, find ways to cope, it’ll sneak out in the littlest instances.
 In fact, if you’re prone to aloneness, you’re probably a highly sensitive human being in the first place and can sniff out when the teeniest aloneness bits are rising up from the hallows of your stomach.
 It can suck.

 Hence, I bring you to my apartment on a Sunday morning, my boyfriend departing for California for a two-week work trip.
 I already had a hunch his lack of presence was going to be weird but, I mean, it couldn’t be that weird because I did enjoy living by myself, and I still look forward to weekend mornings when he goes surfing and I get to watch Project Runway on my laptop from bed.